chevereto/v4-docs/application/stack/web-server.md

 ## Real connecting IP

-For setups under proxy (as [CloudFlare](https://support.cloudflare.com/hc/en-us/articles/200170786-Restoring-original-visitor-IPs) and others) is required that the web server sets the appropriate value for the client connecting IP.
+For setups under a proxy is required that the web server sets the appropriate value for the client connecting IP.

 ::: danger
 If real connecting IP is not configured Chevereto won't be able to detect the real visitors IPs, failing to deliver IP based restrictions and flood control.
 :::

+Refer to the following resources when requiring to configure real connecting IP:

+* Apache HTTP Server: `mod_remoteip`
 * NGINX: `ngx_http_realip_module`
-* Apache HTTP Server: `mod_remoteip`
+* [Guides for CloudFlare](https://support.cloudflare.com/hc/en-us/articles/200170786-Restoring-original-visitor-IPs/) (make sure to setup the appropriate [IP ranges](https://www.cloudflare.com/ips/))